asadana/GitReplay-bash-script/README.md

 3. Ensure that git repository in the script "repoReplayGit" points to an empty/useless repository since it will be erased and reintialized before replay.
 Also make sure you have push access to this repository

-4. Get the Git SSH (example: git@github.com:user/repository-name.git) for the repository you want to replay.
+4. Get the Git SSH (example: git@github.com:user/repository-name.git or userName@server.address.edu:~/path/to/repo) for the repository you want to replay.

 5. Run the script with the Git SSH from step 4 as the argument
 ```
 ./p532-git-script.sh git@github.com:user/repository-name.git
+or
+./p532-git-script.sh userName@server.address.edu:~/path/to/repo
 ```
 =======